ed-syspertec/Virtel/backup/User_Guide.rst

     true | false[default] | “never” | “once” | “daily” | “session”

 - true.
 DDI is on and will use the "never" refresh option.
-Macros will be downloaded from the Virtel server.
 - false.
 DDI is off.
 Macros will be maintained in local storage.
 - "never"    DDI is on.
 Macros will not be automatically refreshed.
 - "once"     DDI is on.
 Macros will be refreshed automatically at the start of the session.
 - "daily"    DDI is on.
 Macros will be refreshed daily.
 - "session"  DDi is on.
 Macros will be refreshed at the start of each session.

+Depending on the value will determine whether and when macros are downloaded from Virtel storage.
+A user can always initiate a download by pressing the Macros Icon on the toolbar.

 Once VirtelMAcros have been activated each VIRTEL Web Access user has access to one or more macros.json files stored in: